 Jintai Celebrity Hotel

 Jintai Celebrity Hotel is the only five-star hotel in Qamdo and it is located in the City Tower of Tea Horse Square, Qamdo city.
 The hotel started operation in 2017.
-The location of the hotel is very good and it enjoys good transportation system.
+The location of the hotel is very good and it enjoys a good transportation system.
 The popular Galden Jampaling Monastery is just some minutes' drive from the hotel.
 The hotel rooms are spacious and well-equipped with good facilities.
 The hotel offers dining, accommodation, business, recreation and shopping services to all its guests.
 There are superior rooms or deluxe rooms for tourists to book.
 These rooms have air conditioners, oxygen supply systems and uninterrupted water supply.

 Qamdo Tea Horse Post